 Compliance platforms built on the blockchain will also raise the bar for trust in the industry.
 Lawsuits for compliance violations are a frequent occurrence and can cost companies millions in both penalties and damages.
 Smart contract solutions can ensure that various processes or deals can’t be completed until all terms or regulations have been addressed.
 This means organizations can prevent violations before they occur, and quickly identify the source of any problems in their process.
 Additionally, by automating compliance processes, and making them more transparent, companies can more readily show that their business practices are above board, without any questions about the integrity of their data.
 Whether it’s environmental, ADA, employment compliance, or otherwise, blockchain solutions could help companies maintain a stricter adherence to regulation without breaking the bank.

-Dig Deeper: Blockchain in Compliance: 6 Practical Use Cases
+Dig Deeper: Blockchain in Compliance: 6 Possible Use Cases

 12. Corporate Governance